-01You Have to Be Tall to Be a Model
+01You Have to Be Tall

 While there are certain height requirements for runway models and high-fashion (editorial) models, there is a tremendous amount of work available for models who are under 5' 9".
 Even the big agencies in New York, Paris and Milan, are willing to make exceptions for a model who is a "complete package."